Don’t let this year’s ISA allowance get away

 Like pensions, ISAs - or Individual Savings Accounts - come with tax advantages that the government offers to encourage us to save.
 Each of us is allowed to save £20,000 a tax year into an ISA and the money can then grow without any tax on capital gains applying.
-If money is being earmarked for retirement, and will therefore have many years or even decades to grow, this can amount to a significant tax saving.
-That can be even more true if ISA money is invested in stocks and shares, where returns have historically beaten the interest paid on cash savings over long periods.
+If money is being earmarked for retirement and will therefore have many years or even decades to grow, this can amount to a significant tax saving.

 Turning savings into an income

 Retirement is often the first time that individuals think about how they turn their savings into an income stream.
 There can be a temptation to shield money from investment losses by using cash savings accounts, and simply chipping away at the capital.
 This risks the value of your money being eroded by inflation, while offering no chance of investment gains.

 Investment income funds have often been the place where those in retirement have looked instead for ways to help boost their income.
 These funds invest in shares, so are exposed to stock market ups and downs.
 They are overseen by a fund manager with the primary aim of producing sustainable income for their investors.
 This means looking for companies that pay a dividend that may be higher than the overall market average, but that is well supported by a financially strong company as well.
 The manager will then ensure that those invested in the fund can take a regular income, which inside an ISA is tax free.
 Always welcome when you’re living on a limited income in retirement.

 Tax treatment depends on individual circumstances and all tax rules may change in the future.
 Withdrawals from a pension product will not normally be possible until you reach age 55.
 This information is not a personal recommendation for any particular investment.
 If you are unsure about the suitability of an investment you should speak to an authorised financial adviser.

 Invest in our Stocks and Shares ISA and pay no income or capital gains tax on your returns.